Madhumathimmiv/8-bit-computer-/README.md

 - This project is referred from [Ben Eater](https://eater.net/).
 - Documentation created using [Mathcha.io](https://www.mathcha.io/).
+- This project was done in collaboration with [Shanmugapriya Arjunan](https://github.com/shanmugapriyaarjunan2005)
 - Special thanks to the open-source community for resources and inspiration.

 ---